-Thus, the sympathetic nerves, conveying the influence of the spinal marrow, and the par vagum, that of the brain, unite in forming the ganglions, which with their plexuses, constitute

-Here we have reason to believe a double communication takes place, the spinal nerves conveying to the sympathetic the influence of the spinal marrow, and the sympathetic sending with them to the parts to which they are distributed, filaments conveying the influence of the ganglian system. a secondary centre of nervous influence, a channel through which the influence of every part of the brain and spinal marrow flows, to be bestowed on the thoracic and abdominal viscera, on the vessels and all secreting surfaces; the most important of which parts, we have by direct experiment found subjected to every part of the brain and spinal marrow.
+Thus the sympathetic nerves, conveying the influence of the spinal marrow, and the par vagum, that of the brain, unite in forming the ganglions, which with their plexuses, constitute a secondary centre of nervous influence, a channel through which the influence of every part of the brain and spinal marrow flows, to be bestowed on the thoracic and abdominal viscera, on the vessels and all secreting surfaces; the most important of which parts, we have by direct experiment found subjected to every part of the brain and spinal marrow.

+^{}Here we have reason to believe a double communaiction takes place, the spinal nerves conveying to the sympathetic the influence of the spinal marrow, and the sympathetic sending with them to the parts to which they are distributed, filaments conveying the influence of the ganglian system.

 In one of the treatises referred to in the Report of the National Institute of France, that by Dr. Johnstone, the reader will find many facts respecting the ganglions and the distribution of their nerves, which he collected with much assiduity for the purpose of supporting his opinions respecting the uses of these organs.
-He adopted the opinion of Winslow and other physiologists, that the "ganglions seem analogous to the brain in their office ; subordinate springs and reservoirs of nervous power," he continues, "they seem capable of dispensing it, long after all communication with the brain is cut off.
-And, although they ultimately depend on the brain for its emanations, it appears from facts, that dependence is far from being immediate and instantaneous."
-The reader will readily perceive that this opinion is incompatible with many of the facts which have been
+He adopted the opinion of Winslow and other physiologists, that the "ganglions " seem analogous to the brain in their office; " subordinate springs and reservoirs of nervous "power," he continues, "they seem capable " of dispensing it, long after all communica-"tion with the brain is cut off.
+And, although "they ultimately depend on the brain for its " emanations, it appears from facts, that de-" pendence is far from being immediate and "instantaneous."
+The reader will readily perceive that this opinion is incompatible with many of the facts which have been laid before him.

-Med.
-Essays and Obs. by J. Johnstone, M. D. Physician in Worcester, 1795, p.
-85. laid before him.
 Dr. Johnstone was led to infer that the ganglions can, for a certain time, perform the office of the brain, by ascribing to the power of nervous influence many phenomena which seem wholly to depend on the power of the muscular fibre itself.